 Generally, the integration of faith, learning and living - developing the whole person through a commitment to Christ and to the Bible as the Word of God, an emphasis on lifelong intellectual growth, and the encouragement of Christian service and world missions through a servant-leadership lifestyle.
-Specifically, the development of Christian scholarship - while acknowledging dependence on God, stressing Christian commitment to intellectual strong liberal arts foundation excellence through a and effective professional preparation.
-The promotion Christian creating an atmosphere that of ethics emphasizes integrity and purity of thought and action.
-The development of lasting relationships - fostering personal and social relationships through interaction among faculty, staff and students; and stressing a lifelong commitment to marriage relationships - fostering personal and social relationships through interaction among faculty, staff and students; and stressing a lifelong commitment to marriage and the Christian family.
+Specifically, the development of Christian scholarship - while acknowledging dependence on God, stressing Christian - commitment to intellectual excellence through a and effective professional relationships - fostering personal and social relationships through interaction among faculty, staff and students; and stressing a lifelong commitment to marriage and the Christian family.
 The promotion of wellness - emphasizing that the body is the temple of the Holy Spirit and that lifetime health habits contribute to a better quality of life.
 The promotion of citizenship within a global perspective - developing a Christian understanding of and respect for other cultures through an emphasis on liberty and justice.